PhilT/arch_installer/README.md

     systemctl start sshd
     passwd
     ip a

+If setting up on a laptop you may need:

+    wifi-menu

 On the host, copy over the SSH keys to be used for the machine (I use the host ones for testing):